 Time FATF 40+9 Rat Summary of Factors for Rating Recommended Actions Actions Undertaken by The Bahamas 22.
 Foreign branches & subsidiaries PC The majority of the requirements of the Recommendation are only applicable to banks and trust companies.
 Ensure that their foreign branches and subsidiaries observe AML/CFT measures consistent with home country requirements and the FATF Recommendations to the extent that local (i.e. host country) laws and regulations permit.
+SC has adopted the CBB's AML/CFT Guidelines which addresses issues raised with respect to FATF Rec.
+22. The CC has addressed all of the stated requirements in section 12.4.1 of Part C (Internal AML/CFT Procedures) of its Codes for accountants.
+Similar provisions appear in all of the CC's other industry-specific Codes.
 Pay particular attention that AML/CFT standards consistent with FATF Recommendations are observed with respect to their branches and subsidiaries in countries, which do not sufficiently apply the FATF Recommendations.
+See the comment immediately above.
 Where AML/CFT requirements of home and host countries differ, branches and subsidiaries in host countries should be required to apply the higher standard to the extent that local (i.e. host country) laws and regulations permit.
+See the comment immediately above.
 Inform their home country supervisor when a foreign branch or subsidiary is unable to observe appropriate AML/CFT measures because this is prohibited by local (i.e. host country) laws, regulations or other measures.
-SC has adopted the CBB's AML/CFT Guidelines which addresses issues raised with respect to FATF rec.
-22. The CC has incorporated these requirements in section 12.4.1 of Part C (Internal AML/CFT Procedures) of its Codes for accountants.
-Similar provisions appear in all of the CC's other industry-specific Codes.
+See the comment immediately above.
 23. Regulation, supervision and monitoring PC Inadequacies in staffing resources, with the exception of the CBB, of competent authorities impact on the capacity to adequately regulate and supervise all financial institutions.
-The SC does not have a system whereby exemption of investment funds is granted on the basis of a proven CDD by promoters.
-Licensees and registrants under the Registrar of Insurance (with respect to the EIA) and the IFCSP are not subject to adequate fit and proper tests.
-The SC should implement a system whereby exemption of investment funds is granted on the basis of proven CDD by promoters.
-As licensing and supervisory authority, the functions of the Director of Societies should include responsibility for ensuring that licensees and registrants comply with the FTRA.
-This would facilitate enforcement action for non-compliance with AML/CFT requirements.
+The SC (now the SCB) does not have a system whereby exemption of investment funds is granted on the basis of a proven CDD by promoters.
+The SC (now the SCB) should implement a system whereby exemption of investment funds is granted on the basis of proven CDD by promoters.
+The issue regarding staffing resources of the SCB is addressed at Recommendation 30.
 SCB Guidelines have been amended to clarify that regulation 5A (e) of the Financial Transactions Reporting Regulation (Chapter 368) ("FTRR"), allows for "reduced or simplified due diligence" and not an absolute exemption from due diligence requirements.
-The Guidelines now provide that in respect of investment funds, simplified or reduced due diligence permits a waiver of any requirement for documentary evidence that is otherwise stipulated in the identification procedures in regulations 3, 4 and 5 of the FTRR.
-The Commission has reviewed its legislation and has determined that there is no need to make any legislative amendment.
+The Guidelines now provide that in respect of